k0retux/fuddly/docs/source/data_model.rst

 --------------------------------------------

 import_from
-  Name of the data model to import a data description from
+  Name of the data model to import a data description from.

 data_id
-  Name of the data description to import
+  Name of the data description to import.

 Keywords to Describe Node Properties